Skip to main content

 Amount

 The total amount of the transaction.
-Note that any payments to you may have transaction fees and savings set aside into savings buckets that reduce what was added to your available balance.
-The next section covers amounts more in depth.
+Note any payments to you might have transaction fees and savings set aside into savings buckets that reduce what was added to your available balance.

 🔥 Stop